Jill Sampson, fire-ways (detail), 2026, photo Malcolm Paterson (one of my artworks in Dissolve)

 Curator and coordinator of Bimblebox 153 Birds.

-Jill Sampson is a mixed media artist whose work encourages a re-examination of history and explores: environmental themes, both personal and collective histories, land use change and stories.
+Jill Sampson is a mixed media artist whose work encompasses environmental themes, personal and collective histories, material use, land use change and stories.
 Sampson often uses objects and materials that provide a temporal connection through history, environment, people and place.
-Through further research she may uncover cultural, agricultural, historical or scientific information that informs her understanding, and that she then builds into the artwork.
+Through further research she may uncover cultural, agricultural, historical or scientific information.
+These elements are brought together into installations where the works intersect with each other and respond to the spaces they inhabit.

 Sampson lives and works on her ‘Land for Wildlife’ family farm on Buyibara/Kaiabara country, Wakka Wakka Nation.
 It is where she grew up, maintaining a lifelong connection and has now returned to live.
 She manages small herds of beef cattle that live along-side wildlife, while caretaking the land for biodiversity.
 Her art practice has roots in Arte Povera, Environmental Art and Expressionism; being always embedded in the land and experience of her home place.